faiyazmsamin/Healthcare-Website-Automated-With-Cypress/README.md

 **- Custom 'multiIt' Method:** This custom method enhances test case execution by allowing multiple test cases to be run in a batch within a single it block.
 This improves efficiency and organization of the test suite.

-**-Page Object Model (POM):** The POM design pattern is implemented to separate the page elements and their interactions from the test logic, promoting code reusability and maintainability.
+**- Page Object Model (POM):** The POM design pattern is implemented to separate the page elements and their interactions from the test logic, promoting code reusability and maintainability.